0xbaaaadf8/chromeos-session/README.md

 * Android apps (Missing container files)
 * Crostini (I'm considering making a replacement; see the "A crostini replacement?" section below for more details)
 * Crosh (but you can still have a shell via openSSH; see the "Get a shell with openSSH" section below for more details)

-## Deprecated stuff (for now)

-* Booting directly to Chromium OS (The grub and init files are seven years old, and unmaintained)
-* The chromeos-dm and chromeos-plain scripts
-* Plugins (Adobe Flash, Icedtea, Google Talk)

 ### Odd behavior

 * If you resize the Chromium OS GUI window, the wallpaper will run amok.
 Applying a new wallpaper can help fix this.
 * Oddly enough, there were three more download folders in the default download folder, at least in my own virtual machine.

 ### A Crostini replacement?